 .
 Registry reserves the right to deny, cancel or transfer any registration or transaction, or place any Domain Name(s) on registry lock, hold or similar status, that it deems necessary, in its discretion; (i) to protect the integrity and stability of the registry; (ii) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or any dispute resolution process; (iii) to avoid any liability, civil or criminal, on the part of Registry, as well as its affiliates, subsidiaries, officers, directors, and employees; (iv) for violations of this Agreement, including, without limitation, the exhibits hereto; (v) to correct mistakes made by Registry or any Registrar in connection with a Domain Name registration; (vi) to enforce the TLD Requirements; and (vii) to prevent use of the Domain Name in a manner contrary to the intended purpose of the Registry TLD.
 Registry also reserves the right to place a Domain Name on registry hold, registry lock, or similar status during resolution of a dispute.

-INSURANCE

-Insurance Requirements

-.
-Registrar shall acquire, on or before the Effective Date, comprehensive general liability insurance from a reputable insurance provider.
-Registrar shall maintain insurance meeting these requirements throughout the Term of this Agreement.
-Registry reserves the right to request a copy of the insurance policy from Registrar from time to time.
-When requested, Registrar shall send a copy of the insurance policy to Registry within a reasonable time.

 DISPUTE RESOLUTION

 Dispute Resolution